- July 1*-July 26, 2015

 Spanish Language Study

 The Spanish language course meets five days a week for three hours totaling fifty-four hours of class work, comprising grammar, comprehension and oral study.
-Classes are divided into different levels determined by the results of a placement test provided by the Universidad Autónoma de Barcelona (UAB).
+Classes are divided into different levels, from beginner to advanced, determined by the results of a placement test provided by the Universidad Autónoma de Barcelona (UAB).
 Students also participate in project-based work and complete a short film, magazine or journal.
 Classes are taught by UAB faculty and students receive a certificate of participation and college credit upon successfully completing the course.

-Pursue your passion for photography and improve your skills in this course designed for intermediate and advanced students.
+Pursue your passion for photography and improve your skills in this course designed for all levels.
 Master the fundamentals of composition and explore your own style taking pictures around Barcelona.

 How do large international corporations such as GE and Google make business decisions?
 This course looks at differences in consumer taste, competition in the digital age and the changing face of business in a globalized world.
 You will learn and critique basic theories of international business with a focus on successful Spanish corporations such as Banco Santander, Zara and Iberdrola.